Ranking the Seahawks’ roster | Positions 75-61: Some veteran players start to make the list

 Potential role in 2019: In the receiving rotation, largely in the slot.

-Main competition: Gary Jennings, John Ursu, Terry Wright.
+Main competition: Gary Jennings, John Ursua, Terry Wright.

 Why he’s ranked here: Reynolds played in two games last season and was on the practice squad the rest of the season.
 But like many of the veteran receivers, the drafting of three players at that position will make roster spots harder to come by.
 Tyler Lockett is expected to play more in the slot with Doug Baldwin gone, leaving Reynolds, Ursua and Jennings as the three main contenders for the backup spot there.